Naïlé Titah

 The ghostwriter's checklist

 Test the voice on the hardest client.
-Feed each candidate tool your most distinctive client's account and judge whether the output survives the read-aloud test; then check what defends it at scale (a research-backed humanizer beats hoping).
+Feed each candidate tool your most distinctive client's account and judge whether the output survives the read-aloud test against real posts that perform in their niche; then check what defends it at scale (a research-backed humanizer beats hoping).

 Run the mention test from the client's profile.
 Tags toward the client's customers, not your agency page's followers; most schedulers fail this by their own documentation, and dead tags quietly burn the client's relationships.